Why Don’t Companies A/B Test Their Websites?

 People are also often obsessed with their competitors and wrongly assume they have based their website design on what works or may have even A/B tested key pages themselves.
 This is a risky strategy as all too often your competitors have no better understanding of what works than you do.
 Further, this approach will result in your website looking similar to your competitors, thus reducing your ability to differentiate your brand.

 Testing challenges this kind of culture and can create political power struggles in organisations where managers normally make decisions about website changes based upon their expertise and knowledge.
 Website optimisation is really a form of change management and innovation which requires a certain kind of culture to encourage it to flourish.

-In his book The Wisdom of Crowds: Why the Many Are Smarter Than the Few, James Surowieckie uncovers substantial evidence to show that individuals, small groups, and ‘experts’ in particular, are very poor at predictions and forecasts.
+In the book The Wisdom of Crowds, the author James Surowieckie uncovers substantial evidence to show that individuals, small groups, and ‘experts’ in particular, are very poor at predictions and forecasts.
 Large, diverse and independent thinking crowds are much better at such decisions.
 That is why A/B testing is so powerful because it also harnesses the crowd (i.e. your visitors) to tell you what works best.

 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.

 You can view my full Digital Marketing and Optimization Toolbox here.